unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 # Offline Server Configuration Format {#format}

-The offline server configuration is simply a ServerConfiguration, that is optionally signed.
+The offline server configuration is simply a ServerConfiguration that is signed.

 ~~~
    struct {